 And while they have the Vivoactive 6 with many core Venu features, that sits at $299, so effectively undercutting not just their competitors, but also honestly undercutting Garmin’s own Venu 4 products as well.
 Previously, you could make the case to pay an extra $100-$150 for certain Venu 3 features.
 Now, making the jump nearly twice the price seems tough.

 Anyways, we’ll have to see how the market reacts here (in terms of sales).
-As I noted in the video, the product execution itself is quite good – I just remain convinced on the reasoning to have a massive price-gap in their lineup.
+As I noted in the video, the product execution itself is quite good – I just remain unconvinced on the reasoning for having a massive price gap in their lineup.

 Nonetheless, more to come.
 With that – thanks for reading!